Anzerkhan27/Ebook-Laravel-Project/README.md

  <br>

-<h3> EBOOK is Online Library web application project using (<a href="https://getbootstrap.com/" target="_blank">Bootstrap</a>, <a href="https://laravel.com" target="_blank">Laravel</a>).
-The main goal of this application is allow users to have an online access to their library for borrowing books.
+<h3> EBOOK is an Online Library web application project which built using (<a href="https://getbootstrap.com/" target="_blank">Bootstrap 4.6</a>, <a href="https://laravel.com" target="_blank">Laravel 9</a>).
+The main goal of this application is allow users to have an online access to their library for borrowing books.It allows Users to search for their Book in the database.
 The web-application has Admin user functionality which allows admins to add/edit or delete books in the Database.
 The web application  includes the following operations: CRUD and user authentication.</p>

 <br>